"Before one can become supernormal, one has to become normal."

 Atlantean Secrets was written by Samuel Sagan as a teaching medium.
 Through story-telling the living knowledge of the tradition is imparted to the reader.
 The saga of Atlantean Secrets is more than a story to be read and enjoyed, it is a succession of spaces which are entered by the reader, facilitating a resonance with spiritual streams and beings.
 These are as relevant to modern people as they were to the Atlantean initiates.
 When reading about the White Eagle for example, many people feel the particular quality of presence related to this high angelic being.

-During an IST course, spiritual presences make themselves felt in the classes at times.
+During an IST course, spiritual presences make themselves felt in the practices at times.
 Students who have read Atlantean Secrets often find that the contextual understanding gained by reading about some of these spiritual beings allows a greater depth of appreciation for the connections.

 There is nothing to doubt, because there is nothing to believe.

 Because the emphasis is on feeling, and on the relevance of IST experiences to present day life, it essentially does not matter what you believe.
 If you engage in the process with an open attitude, and foster a sincere aspiration and desire to know yourself, then IST will work for you.
 The story aspect of IST sessions is far less important than the realizations they bring about yourself.
-In the end, it is experience, not belief, which changes people.
+In the end, it is experience, not belief, that changes you.